The Five Ways That IRS Selects Tax Returns For Examination

 CARES Act Relief For Businesses

-The CARES Act offers the following three major “stimulus” provisions for businesses: the Employee Retention Credit, the Paycheck Protection Program and Deferral of Employer Social Security Taxes.
+The CARES Act offers the following two major “stimulus” provisions for businesses: the Employee Retention Credit and the Paycheck Participation Program.

 Employee Retention Credit